MuhammedHelal/DriveSafe-System/README.md

 ## 💎 Key Features: What Users Experience

-Every feature in Fruits Hub is designed for a frictionless shopping journey, now including secure transactions:
+Every feature in Fruits Hub is designed for a frictionless shopping journey, now supporting flexible and secure transactions:

 * **🛡️ Secure Authentication Flow:** Complete user registration, login, and session management using robust Firebase Auth **or Supabase Auth**.
 * **🍎 Dynamic Product Catalog:** Browse categorized products, view featured items, and manage inventory state dynamically from the database.
 * **🔍 Advanced Search & Filtering:** High-performance filtering logic to allow users to quickly find products by name, category, or attributes.
 * **🛒 Comprehensive Cart Management:** Real-time updates to quantities, removal of items, and automatic calculation of totals/subtotals.
-* **💳 Integrated Payment Gateway:** Implemented a secure **payment integration** (e.g., Stripe/Razorpay placeholder) to handle transactions during the multi-step checkout process.
+* **💳 Multi-Gateway Payment System:** Implemented secure payment processing via **Stripe** and **PayPal SDKs**, providing users with trusted checkout options.
 * **📦 Order History & Tracking:** Dedicated screens for users to review past purchases and check the current status of active orders.
 * **⚙️ User Profile Management:** Allowing users to update personal details, change passwords, and manage addresses.